Global Tropical Cyclone and Disturbance Information

 This page is automatically updated every 15 minutes with the latest information on active storms and disturbances in all ocean basins from the Automated Tropical Cyclone Forecast system

-This page is automatically updated every 5 minutes with the latest information on active storms and disturbances in the north Atlantic and eastern/central Pacific oceans from the Automated Tropical Cyclone Forecast system (ATCF).
-While this information is official, it is issued at 6-hourly intervals (0z, 6z, 12z, and 18z) which fall in between the normal NHC full advisory times (3z, 9z, 15z, and 21z).
-Thus, the two sets of data may not always be the same.
-The latest NHC storm information can be found on the bottom of the official NHC track forecast image for each storm on the right-hand side of this page.
+(ATCF).
+Note for the Atlantic and eastern Pacific: while this information is official, it is issued at 6-hourly intervals (0z, 6z, 12z, and 18z) which fall in between the normal NHC full advisory times (3z, 9z, 15z, and 21z).
+Thus, the two sets of information may differ.
+The latest official storm information can be found in the NHC/JTWC track forecast image for each storm on this page.
 Please visit the National Hurricane Center